dotnet/SqlClient/BUILDGUIDE.md

 ## Using Managed SNI on Windows

-Managed SNI can be enabled on Windows by enabling below AppContext switch:
+Managed SNI can be enabled on Windows by enabling the below AppContext switch:

 **"Microsoft.Data.SqlClient.UseManagedNetworkingOnWindows"**